aninternetian/models_to_sdf/readme.md

 - Copies existing sdf from the script
 - Edits the sdf to the name of the folder and models

-## Export settings
+## Recommended export settings
-- Export using X forward, Z up in Blender.
+- Export using Y forward, Z up in Blender.
-- Object facing X direction.
+- Object facing front view in Blender.
-- Overwrite collision material with Material_Col.mtl.
+- Overwrite collision material with Material_Col.mtl. https://github.com/iamironcat/models_to_sdf/blob/master/templates/Material_Col.mtl

 ## Before using Example